pythontutor-dev/pythontutor/unsupported-features.md

 ### Java unsupported features

-The Java 8 visualizer was made by [David Pritchard](https://github.com/daveagp) and Will Gwozdz, not by myself.
+The Java 8 visualizer was made by [David Pritchard](https://github.com/daveagp) and Will Gwozdz.
 It supports
 <a href="http://introcs.cs.princeton.edu/java/stdlib/javadoc/StdIn.html">StdIn</a>,
 <a href="http://introcs.cs.princeton.edu/java/stdlib/javadoc/StdOut.html">StdOut</a>,
 most other <a href="http://introcs.cs.princeton.edu/java/stdlib">stdlib libraries</a>,